helloimalemur/mayday/plan/structure.md

 5. **User Receives Notifications:**
    - The user receives local notifications if certain conditions are met.

-By following this structure, you can build an app that effectively tracks user location, detects movement, and triggers appropriate alerts based on specific conditions.
+By following this structure, we can build an app that effectively tracks user location, detects movement, and triggers appropriate alerts based on specific conditions.